 Think yummy chicken soup but with an Italian twist.
-This main course soup is hearty, loaded with veggies, chicken, beans and super healthy quinoa instead of noodles.
+This main course soup is hearty, loaded with veggies, chicken, beans, and super healthy quinoa instead of noodles.
 So make a pot this weekend and enjoy it for lunch or dinner throughout the week.
 It freezes great too.
-Each super satisfying, 2 cup serving, has just 236 calories, 2 grams of fat, 6 grams of fiber and 2 Blue WW Freestyle SmartPoints.
+Each super satisfying, 2 cup serving, has just 236 calories, 2 grams of fat, 6 grams of fiber, and 2 Blue WW Freestyle SmartPoints and 6 Green.

 Prep Time: 15 minutes